kpunith8/learn-react-redux/README.md

-# learn-react-redux
-Sample React-Redux project to add users to database
+Sample project using react, react-redux, redux-thunk and axios to implement the add user to real database.